niosh-mining/about/new_project/readme.md

 ## Data

-Generally, software projects should not include unpublished research data.
-Never include any sensitive data <more about what that means>.
+Software projects should not include any nonpublic (sensitive) information.
+Nonpublic information in this instance is any information that has not previously been published.
+Examples incude, but may not be limited to:
+ - Personally identifiable information (PII) or other sensitive data,
+ - unpublished research data,
+ - data protected by a non-disclosure or other written agreement,
+ - data that may be considered trade secrets,
+ - user credentials, or
+ - system-specific information (ip addresses, ports, protocols, etc.).

 If data need to be included, for example to enable testing, it is best to use anonymized, fictitious, or public data.

 ## Versioning